jakenotjacob/tokbot/README.md

     $ bundle install

-Create the database (and tables):
+Build the database (and tables):

     $ rake db:create

 =======
-Initialize the database and tables:

-    $ rake db:create

-Create the config file:
+Create the config file using the template:

     $ cp config/config.example.yaml config/config.yaml

+Modify this file to your needs before running.

 ## Usage